 Gain insight into the role of community organizing and mobilization in driving policy and practice as a means to respond to the challenges of inequities in health and health care.

-The Health Justice learning sessions will be woven throughout the first 30 months of medical school as a requirement for all students.
-The Health Justice curriculum will ensure that KSOM medical students gain in-depth knowledge about social justice issues in healthcare and the skills necessary to assess communities for inequities and to advocate for justice in healthcare.
-As part of the Health Justice curriculum, KSOM medical students will participate in service-oriented community engagement experiences that will promote their embodiment of a critical consciousness so that they can serve as excellent physicians, engaged advocates and skillful investigators advancing health and healthcare for all.
+The HJSC learning sessions are woven throughout the first 30 months of medical school as a requirement for all students.
+The HJSC curriculum ensures that KSOM medical students gain in-depth knowledge about social justice issues in healthcare and the skills necessary to assess communities for inequities and to advocate for justice in healthcare.
+As part of the HJSC curriculum, KSOM medical students participate in service-oriented community engagement experiences to enable them to serve as excellent physicians, engaged advocates and skillful investigators advancing health and healthcare for all.

-The curriculum will progress from an inward look at self, to interactions with others including peers, community members and patients and to understanding societal and legal influences on health and healthcare.
+The HJSC curriculum progresses from an inward look at self, to interactions with others including peers, community members and patients and to understanding societal and legal influences on health and healthcare.
+Topics include:

 Implicit bias training